cavarres/physical-computing-midterm/README.md

   }
 ```

-For c. and d.
-We first subscribe inside void setup()
+For c. and d. we first subscribe to `rob-camila` inside void setup()

 ```
  Particle.subscribe("rob-camila", lowMoisture); // set up function to connect to Rob
 ```

-On one hand, Rob communicated with my clock.
-The function lowMoisture triggers an alarm in my clock whenever the message hour is transmitted.
+On one hand, Rob communicates with my clock.
+The function `lowMoisture` triggers a tone in the Piezo speaker whenever the message "hour" is transmitted.

 ```
 void lowMoisture(const char *event, const char *data){